Yara Shahidi on Partying, Instagram and Living the

 Advertisement

-Vintage Versace blouse; Pyer Moss skirt; Balenciaga Knife Stretch-Jersey Ankle Boots, $654 USD, available at MYTHERESA.COM.
+Vintage Versace blouse; Pyer Moss skirt; Balenciaga Knife Stretch-Jersey Ankle Boots, £500.81, available at MYTHERESA.COM.

 "I am so beyond grateful for the support," Shahidi tells me over the phone during a break from production.
 "But what I love so much about the collision between time and space that has happened right now is the fact that I am in no way the face of anything, because when I look at so many of my peers, there are people doing the same work, more work, different work than I am."